GazzaJ/CI-MS4-RefereE-pay/TESTING.md

 |   Test | Purpose         | Desired Result | Actual Result | Chrome v 89.0.4389.82 | Firefox v 84.0 (64-bit) |
 |:------:|-----------------|----------------|---------------|:---------------------:|:-----------------------:|

+> I have intentionally not included a Delete Profile function for this section of the app.
+Due to the nature of the app and the way it functions I didn't want users to have this ability and inadvertently affect downstream processes.

 ![User Profile]()